garyaj/webTech-SiteSuite-course/README.md

         -   Simple selectors & simple selector sequences
         -   Combinators (all 4)
         -   Selector grouping
+            -   Objectives: to explain and demonstrate web page styling using CSS
+            -   Process: Lecture with slides; online demonstation; student adds CSS elements to a simple web form
+            -   Outcome: Student can create a simple web form and run it

     -   Cascading & Inheritance
         -   The problem: Conflicts